relaycorp/veraid-js/README.md

 The output of the `sign()` function is the _Vera Signature Bundle_, which contains the Member Id Bundle and the actual signature.
 It does not include the plaintext.

-Note that for signatures to actually be valid for up to 30 days, the TTL override in the Vera TXT record should allow 30 days or more.
+Note that for signatures to actually be valid for up to 30 days, the TTL override in the VeraId TXT record should allow 30 days or more.

 ### Signature verification

-To verify a Vera signature, you simply need the Signature Bundle and the plaintext to be verified.
+To verify a VeraId signature, you simply need the Signature Bundle and the plaintext to be verified.
 For extra security, this library also requires you to confirm the service where you intend to use the plaintext.

-If Vera's maximum TTL of 90 days or the TTL specified by the signature producer may be too large for your application, you may also want to restrict the validity period of signatures.
+If VeraId's maximum TTL of 90 days or the TTL specified by the signature producer may be too large for your application, you may also want to restrict the validity period of signatures.

 For example, if you only want to accept signatures valid for the past 30 days in a service identified by `1.2.3.4.5`, you could use the following function: